Your Shopify Action Guide for the April 24 ADA Deadline

 AccessiShield scans your store against WCAG 2.1 AA criteria, identifies the specific elements that fail, and generates the exact Liquid code changes to fix them.
 You review the diff, apply the fix with one click, and the violation is resolved.
 For a typical 5-page Shopify store, a full scan and the first round of fixes can be completed in an afternoon.

-With 20 days, you can’t do everything.
+Between now and April 24, you can’t do everything.
 But you can fix the issues that matter most legally and that are fastest to resolve.
 Here is a prioritized order of attack:

 Week 1: Scan and Fix Critical Violations